The concept of ‘living within your means’ used to be a simple way of life.

 Instead, they are usually carefully organised with established systems, procedures and support networks in place to ensure they never miss a beat.

-Teaching your children to be organised will pay dividends in so many areas of their life.
+Teaching your children to be organised will pay dividends in so many areas of their lives.

-When they’re older and doing grown up things, like filing their taxes or applying for a loan, they’re be grateful that you taught them to maintain a tidy paper trail.
+When they’re older and doing grown-up things, like filing their taxes or applying for a loan, they’re grateful that you taught them to maintain a tidy paper trail.